The BasicTermASL_ME Model#

 and returns the their sum.

-pols_lapse(i, 'LAST')
+pols_lapse(i, 'LAST') returns

 the number of lapsed policies before the

-policy anniversary in Step i
+policy anniversary in Step i.

-pols_lapse(i, 'NEXT')
+pols_lapse(i, 'NEXT') returns

-the number of lapsed policies during Step i
+the number of lapsed policies during Step i after the

-policy anniversary in Step i
+policy anniversary in Step i.

-If the length of Step i
+If the length of Step i is shorter than a full year,

-case pols_lapse(i, 'LAST')
+case pols_lapse(i, 'LAST') should

-be the entire pols_lapse(i)
+be the entire pols_lapse(i) and

-should be zero.
+pols_lapse(i, 'NEXT') should be zero.

 The figure below illustrates adjacent policy terms

-and the policy anniversary between them occurring during Step i
+and the policy anniversary between them occurring during Step i.

-next_anniversary(i)
+next_anniversary(i) returns

 the first anniversary date after date_(i)